Iowa Heartlanders: Transition to new ownership (2023–24)

-Best season in team history (2024-25)
+Best season in team history (2024–25)

-The Heartlanders achieved their best season ever in 2024-25, winning 36 games (36-25-7-4, 83 points) and finishing 3rd in the Central Division.
+The Heartlanders achieved their best season ever in 2024–25, winning 36 games (36–25–7–4, 83 points) and finishing 3rd in the Central Division.
 The team showed improvement in the stands as well; four of the top-ten attended games in team history came in the second half of the regular season, including the highest-attended game in team history on Apr.
 12, 2025 vs. Cincinnati.

-Iowa's overall consistency and team defense was a key for Derek Damon's squad; Iowa started off with a 13-5-3 record, had multiple six-game winning streaks, and only suffered one slump in March where the team went 0-4-2 over a two-weekend span.
+Iowa's overall consistency and team defense was a key for Derek Damon's squad.
+Iowa started off with a 13–5–3 record, had multiple six-game winning streaks, and only suffered one slump in March where the team went 0–4–2 over a two-weekend span.

-Rookie goaltenders William Rousseau (2.69 GAA) and Kyle McClellan (2.62 GAA) were rocks in net throughout the regular season.
-Both saw time in the Kelly Cup Playoffs as well.
+Rookie goaltenders William Rousseau (2.69 GAA) and Kyle McClellan (2.62 GAA) were rocks in net throughout the regular season; both saw time in the Kelly Cup playoffs.

 Yuki Miura, the team Captain, led the team with a career-high 21 goals.
 Rookie T.J.
 Walsh topped the squad with 43 points.

-Iowa faced division rival Fort Wayne (2nd seed) in the Central Division Semifinals.
-The Heartlanders won game 1 on the road, then took a 3-2 series lead with home victories in Game 4 (2 OT) and Game 5.
-Fort Wayne came back to win the series, taking advantage of a Heartlanders squad that was missing their entire top line due to injury throughout the back half of the first-round.
+Iowa faced division rival Fort Wayne in the Central Division Semifinals.
+The Heartlanders won game 1 on the road, then took a 3–2 series lead with home victories in Game 4 and Game 5.
+Fort Wayne came back to win the series, taking advantage of a Heartlanders squad that was missing its top line due to injury.

+Suspension of Operations

+On March 9, 2026, team owner Michael Devlin along with the Board of Governors of the ECHL came to an agreement to suspend the team's operations for the 2026–27.

+“This was an incredibly difficult decision that followed months of careful evaluation,” said Heartlanders owner Michael Devlin.
+“Despite significant efforts to stabilize and strengthen the organization, we concluded that stepping back for a season is the most responsible course while we review long-term solutions.
+As stewards of the team, we believe this step gives the organization the best opportunity to return on a stronger and more sustainable footing.”